br-barbosa/simulations-GCW/README.md

 # simulations-GCW

-Code for the simulations used on my PhD Defense, titled:
+Code for the simulations used on my PhD dissertation, titled:

 "Aggregate Path Coupling for the General Curie-Weiss Model"